Rebase Guide

 Terminal

-You can open the terminal by going to the topmost menu bar, clicking on Terminal
+You can open the terminal by going to the topmost menu bar, clicking on Terminal, proceeded by New Terminal.

 Hint: You may also open the terminal by using its hotkey